1. When does the Civil Nuclear Credit (CNC) Program start/end?

 12. The allocation of credits is described as conditional, what does that mean?

-13. How can I learn the identities of all applicants and the status of their applications from the First Award Period?
+13. How can I learn the identities of all applicants and the status of their applications for each award cycle?

 14. When will the next award cycle be initiated?
 Who will be eligible to apply?